cloudnative-pg/cloudnative-pg/docs/src/index.md

 ## Supported Kubernetes distributions

-CloudNativePG requires Kubernetes 1.23 or higher for the latest 1.18 release.
+Each minor release of CloudNativePG is designed to work with a range of Kubernetes versions, usually the ones supported by the CNCF at the time the minor version was first released.
-Previous releases can also support Kubernetes 1.22.
 For more information, please refer to the ["Supported releases"](supported_releases.md) page.

 ## Container images